-Broadly speaking, Host State defences fall into three categories: jurisdictional or admissibility objections, defences under customary international law, and defences on the merits.
+Broadly speaking, Host State defences fall into three categories:

 - Jurisdictional and admissibility defences.
 Host States may argue that the claimant is not a qualifying investor (e.g. because it was incorporated in a state party to the treaty after the dispute arose only to gain treaty protection), that it does not hold a qualifying investment (because the asset does not meet the treaty's definition of an 'investment'), or that the investment was procured illegally in breach of local laws or through corruption or fraudulent conduct. - Customary international law.
+Under customary international law, Host States may contend that circumstances exist that preclude wrongfulness under international law of their treaty breaches.
+Examples of such defences include the defence of necessity (where the challenged measure was "the only way" to safeguard "an essential interest" of the Host State against some form of "grave and imminent peril"174), - 167 See e.g. Asian Agricultural Products Ltd (AAPL) v Sri Lanka ICSID Case No ARB/87/3. - 168 Saluka Investments B.V. v Czech Republic, PCA Case No 2001-4, Partial Award of 17 March 2006 [483]-[484]; American Manufacturing & Trading, Inc. (AMT) (USA) v Republic of Zaire, ICSID Case No ARB/93/1, Award of 21 February 1997 [6.05]. - 169 See e.g. Biwater Gauff (Tanzania) Ltd v Tanzania, ICSID Case No ARB/05/22; Vivendi v Argentina, ICSID Case No ARB/97/3, Award of 20 August 2007 [7.4.15]; Azurix Corp v Argentina, ICSID Case No ARB/01/12; Global Telecom Holding S.A.E. v Canada, ICSID Case No ARB/16/16, Award of 27 March 2020 [664]-[665]. - 170 See e.g. Frontier Petroleum Services Ltd v The Czech Republic, Award of 12 November 2010 [272]-[273]. - 171 See e.g. Noble Ventures Inc v Romania, ICSID Case No.ARB/01/11, Award of 12 October 2005 [53]-[61]. - 172 See e.g. Oxus Gold v Uzbekistan, Ad Hoc Arbitration, Award of 17 December 2015 [371]; Joy Mining Machinery Limited v Egypt, ICSID Case No ARB/03/11, Award on Jurisdiction of 6 August 2004 [81]. - 173 See e.g. CCMS Gas Transmission Company v Argentina, ICSID Case No ARB/01/8, Award of 15 May 2005 [299]-[303].

-Under customary international law, Host States may contend that circumstances exist which preclude wrongfulness under international law of their treaty breaches.
-Examples of such defences include the defence of necessity (where the challenged measure was "the only way" to safeguard "an essential interest" of the Host State against some form of "grave and imminent peril" 152), or force majeure (where the measure in question was introduced in response to an unforeseen event that was beyond the State's control and made it materially impossible for the Host State to comply with its treaty obligations 153). - Defences on the merits.
-A commonly invoked defence is the police powers doctrine which allowed Host States to rely on their inherent power to regulate in the public interest and to protect the safety of their people and public order.
-On this basis, a Host State might not be liable for expropriatory measures if they are the consequence of general regulation in the public interest which is necessary and legitimate to protect human life, safety or public order.154
+174 International Law Commission, Report of the International Law Commission on the Work of Its Fifty-Third Session, UN GAOR, 56th sess, Supp No 10, UN Doc A/56/10 (2001) ch IV(E) ('Draft Articles on Responsibility of States for Internationally Wrongful Acts') Article 25 (Articles on State Responsibility).
+There have been cases where the Host State argued that civil unrest in opposition to the investment gave rise to a state of necessity justifying the measures resulting in the alleged breach.
+See South American Silver Limited v Bolivia, PCA Case No 2013-15, Award of 22 November 2018. or force majeure (where the measure in question was introduced in response to an unforeseen event that was beyond the State's control and made it materially impossible for the Host State to comply with its treaty obligations175).

+3. Defences on the merits.
+A commonly invoked defence is the police powers doctrine, which allows Host States to rely on their inherent power to regulate in the public interest and to protect the safety of their people and public order.
+On this basis, a Host State might not be liable for expropriatory measures if they are the consequence of general regulation in the public interest that is necessary and legitimate to protect human life, safety or public order.176